 Have you ever had this kind of realization too?

 We all have emotions.
 And we all have to eat.
 But what happens when the two mix?
 Do our emotions affect the way we eat?
 And can emotional eating lead to health problems?

-Let’s understand how emotions relate to our eating habits.
+Let’s understand how emotions relate and deal on how to change eating habits

 EMOTIONS AND EMOTIONAL EATING